stevemoreau/ixip/README.md

 Please note there is no installer currently, and the manual setup can be quite complex if you are not familiar with Linux.
 Persevrance may be necessary.
+In the example, below the Internet radio has the IP address 192.168.0.111

 - Connect to your gateway via SSH for example, copy files in your user home, and run
 ```